Akasa Air suffers data breach | Business

 The airline on Sunday apologised for the data breach and said the incident has been ''self-reported'' to the nodal agency, the Indian Computer Emergency Response Team (CERT-In).

-Akasa Air also said that based on its records, there was ''no intentional hacking attempt''.
+Akasa Air also said that based on its records, there was ''no intentional hacking attempt'' but has advised users to be conscious of possible phishing attempts.

 In a communication posted on its website, the airline said a temporary technical configuration error related to its login and sign-up service was reported on August 25.